GopinathAchuthan/Predicting-Urban-Bike-Sharing-Demand-with-ML-Models/README.md

    ```bash
    jupyter notebook
    ```
-   Then, open your project notebook.
+   Then, open the project notebook.

 2. **Train the Model**:
    Run the cells in the notebook to preprocess the data and train the model.